JimmiaSCyber/cybersecurity-portfolio/Windows-Security-Controls-Lab/Windows-Defender.md

 ---

-## Step 1 – Access Firewall Settings

-Opened the Start menu and launched the advanced firewall console using:

-wf.msc
+### Step 1: Open Start Menu

+The **Start button** is clicked to access system administrative tools.

+This is the primary entry point for launching management consoles and configuration utilities in Windows.

+Real-World Importance:

+IT technicians frequently access system tools from the Start menu when troubleshooting, configuring services, or responding to tickets.
+Knowing quick access methods improves response time in support and security operations environments.

+---

+### Step 2: Launch Windows Defender Firewall with Advanced Security (wf.msc)

+The command `wf.msc` is typed into the search bar and opened.

-This opens the Microsoft Management Console (MMC) for Windows Defender Firewall with Advanced Security.
+This launches the **Windows Defender Firewall with Advanced Security MMC console**, which provides granular firewall rule configuration beyond the basic Windows Security interface.

 Technical Insight:

-This interface allows granular rule creation beyond the basic Windows Security GUI.
-It supports port-based rules, program-based rules, IP restrictions, and profile-specific enforcement.
+The advanced console allows administrators to:
+- Create port-based rules
+- Create program-based rules
+- Configure inbound and outbound traffic
+- Assign rules to specific network profiles
+- Enforce IPSec policies

-Real-World Application:
+Real-World Importance:

-In enterprise environments, administrators use this console (or Group Policy equivalents) to:
+In enterprise environments, firewall management is critical for endpoint hardening.
+Security teams use this console (or Group Policy equivalents) to reduce attack surface and control network exposure.
-- Harden endpoints
-- Restrict unnecessary inbound services
-- Enforce security baselines
-- Troubleshoot blocked application traffic
-- Reduce attack surface

-Understanding how to access and navigate this console is foundational for IT support, system administration, and security roles.

 ---

-## Step 2 – Review Inbound Rules
+### Step 3: Select Inbound Rules

-Selected **Inbound Rules** from the left panel.
+The **Inbound Rules** section is selected from the left panel.

-Inbound rules control traffic coming *into* the system from external hosts.
+Inbound rules control traffic entering the system from external hosts.

 Technical Insight:

-Inbound filtering is critical because external connections represent potential attack vectors.
-Services listening on open ports can be scanned, fingerprinted, or exploited if misconfigured.
+Inbound filtering is crucial because exposed listening services can be discovered through port scanning tools such as Nmap.
+Any open port represents a potential entry point.

-Real-World Application:
+Real-World Importance:
-In a corporate environment:
-- Servers may need specific inbound ports open (web servers, RDP, database servers).
-- Workstations typically require minimal inbound exposure.
-- Security teams regularly audit inbound rules to ensure no unnecessary services are exposed.

-Reviewing rules before creating new ones prevents duplicate or overly permissive configurations.
+Workstations should have minimal inbound exposure.
+Servers may require specific inbound rules for business services.
+Reviewing inbound rules ensures only required services are accessible.

 ---

-## Step 3 – Create Custom Inbound Rule
+### Step 4: Create a New Inbound Rule

-Clicked **New Rule** and selected **Port** as the rule type.
+The **New Rule** option is selected from the Actions panel.

+This initiates the New Inbound Rule Wizard.

+Real-World Importance:

+Creating controlled rules is part of service deployment, troubleshooting blocked applications, and implementing security baselines.

+---

+### Step 5: Select Rule Type – Port

+The **Port** rule type is selected.

+This creates a rule that controls traffic based on TCP or UDP port numbers.

 Technical Insight:

-Port-based rules allow filtering based on TCP or UDP ports rather than application executables.
-This is useful when:
-- Configuring services that rely on known standard ports
+Port-based rules filter traffic at the transport layer (Layer 4).
+This is essential when managing services that rely on known ports.
-- Controlling infrastructure-level access
-- Restricting protocol-level communication

-Real-World Application:
+Real-World Importance:

-Security teams often restrict traffic strictly by required ports.
-For example:
+Administrators often allow only required ports such as:
-- Port 80 (HTTP)
+- 80 (HTTP)
-- Port 443 (HTTPS)
+- 443 (HTTPS)
-- Port 3389 (RDP)
+- 3389 (RDP)
-- Port 22 (SSH)
+- 22 (SSH)

-Using port-level filtering is a fundamental network security control.
+Restricting traffic by port reduces attack surface.

 ---

-## Step 4 – Configure Port Rule
+### Step 6: Configure Protocol and Port

 Selected:
-- Protocol: TCP
+- TCP
 - Specific local ports: 80

-Port 80 is used for HTTP traffic.
+Port 80 is used for HTTP web traffic.

 Technical Insight:

-TCP is connection-oriented and used for reliable data transmission.
-HTTP uses TCP because reliability is required for web traffic.
+TCP is connection-oriented and ensures reliable data transmission.
+HTTP relies on TCP to guarantee packet delivery.

-By specifying “Specific local ports,” the rule only applies to traffic targeting port 80, rather than opening all inbound traffic.
+Specifying a single local port ensures that only traffic targeting port 80 is allowed.

-Real-World Application:
+Real-World Importance:
-Opening only required ports:
-- Reduces exposure to port scanning
-- Limits attack surface
-- Follows least privilege principles

-If a system is running a local web server (IIS, Apache, internal app), port 80 must be allowed for users to access it.

-However, exposing port 80 without business need increases risk.
+Opening only necessary ports follows the **Principle of Least Privilege**.
+Overly broad firewall rules increase exposure to unauthorized access or exploitation.

 ---

-## Step 5 – Assign Action
+### Step 7: Choose Action – Allow the Connection

-Selected **Allow the connection**.
+The option **Allow the connection** is selected.

+This permits inbound traffic that matches the defined rule.

 Technical Insight:
-This setting permits all inbound connections that match the defined criteria (TCP port 80).

 Alternative options include:
 - Allow the connection if secure (IPSec enforced)
 - Block the connection

+Allowing unsecured connections permits traffic without additional authentication.

-Real-World Application:
+Real-World Importance:
-Administrators must intentionally allow required services while blocking unnecessary ones.

-Poor firewall configuration can result in:
-- Service outages (overly restrictive)
-- Security breaches (overly permissive)

-Balancing usability and security is a core responsibility in IT operations.
+Security teams must balance availability and protection.
+Allowing services without encryption (HTTP instead of HTTPS) may introduce security risks if sensitive data is transmitted.

 ---

-## Step 6 – Assign Profile
+### Step 8: Assign Network Profiles

 Selected:
 - Domain